 Startups from Facebook Accelerator Singapore as well as representatives from Facebook.
 The Design Jam was co-hosted by Singapore's Info-communications Development Authority (IMDA) and we welcomed experts from a variety of disciplines, including the Singapore design community, industry and public bodies such as the Singapore Personal Data Protection Commission (PDPC).

 Below is an outline of the stages and exercises that took place at this Design Jam.
 For everything that you need to facilitate your own workshop, please follow the links to the relevant part of our toolkit.

-As this Design Jam focussed on real startup businesses based at Startup Station, we needed to collect information to best understand their needs.
+As this Design Jam focussed on real startup businesses based at the accelerator, we needed to collect information to best understand their needs.
 The weeks prior to the Design Jam, business founders and leads were asked about their opportunities and challenges around data and data protection regulation.
 Had they looked at new consent flows or built transparency into their service?
 What areas of their design need the most work, and what would be their ideal output by working with designers and experts?
 To this end, we helped startups to prepare a Data use brief.

 On the morning of the Jam, participants were welcomed and Introduced to Design Jamming.
 They then took part in discovery exercises around stations:

 Participants then heard from subject matter experts.
 Norberto Andrade, Privacy and Public Policy Manager at Facebook, delivered a presentation on AI explainability methods and practice.
 Industry case study lightning talks were then given by Dr Jimmy Moore, co-founder and CEO, Untangle, Abhishek Chatterjee, founder and CEO, Tookitaki, and Liu Feng Yuan, co-founder, Basis.ai.